pou-sou/Tamrin_IOT_1/README.md

 # TCP Chat Program:

 - It's a basic Python-based TCP server-client application that allows two devices to communicate with each other using TCP/IP.
+- it's written by chatgpt i tweaked it a bit
 - this is my homework for IOT(?)

 ## Files: